 🍅 Ingredients Needed

-- Lamb mince - I have used minced lamb as this is a cheaper alternative to the tradition neck of lamb, however you can use the same amount of the lamb cut diced into small squares.
+- Lamb mince - I have used minced lamb, as I have in these lamb kofta wraps, as this is a cheaper alternative to the traditional neck of lamb, however, you can use the same amount of the lamb cut diced into small squares.
 If you have any leftover lamb from a roast dinner, this can also be chopped into small pieces and used.

 - Carrots - Carrots pair nicely with lamb and they can be chopped finely to hide in the hotpot if you have fussy eaters!